The Ridgewood Symphony Orchestra

 Artistic Director & Conductor

-Diane Wittry, joins the Ridgewood Symphony Orchestra as our newly appointed Artistic Director and Conductor for the 75th Anniversary Season.
-She is excited to be working with our dedicated and talented musicians as the organization celebrates the history and accomplishments of the Ridgewood Symphony Orchestra over the past 75 years.
+Diane Wittry, is celebrating her third season as the orchestra's Artistic Director and Conductor for the 77th Anniversary Season.
+She is excited to be working with our dedicated and talented musicians as the organization celebrates the history and accomplishments of the Ridgewood Symphony Orchestra over the past 77 years.

 Diane Wittry is known nationally for her innovative programming style and her audience rapport.
 Her choices of repertoire and her ability to related to an audience always make her concerts unique and interesting.
 The Stamford Advocate, CT, featured Diane Wittry as “a conductor who specializes in finding creative ways to make the music fresh, accessible, and exciting.”